weltliteratur/data.weltliteratur.net/ranking.md

 Names in **bold** indicate *native* writers, i.e., writers that have (mainly) written in the corresponding language.
-Operationalization led to some contingent decisions, or, to quote our paper, "declaring Cicero an ‘Italian’ writer was probably the most daring intervention when operationalizing our data" (so yes, we're aware ;-).
+Operationalization led to some contingent decisions, or, to quote our paper, "declaring *Virgil* and *Cicero* ‘Italian’ writers was probably the most daring intervention when operationalizing our data" (so yes, we're aware ;-).
 The *mean* row shows the mean number of native writers (over all 15 languages) per rank.
 The *count* column shows the number (and percentage) of native writers among the top 25 for each language.